asafiw/simloud-docs/src/pages/en/connect-to-k8s-aws.markdown

 **System manager:**

 - Allows you to ssh to the k8s worker nodes.
-- This service will be opened in your AWS console, once you select this option.
+- This service will open in your AWS console once you select this option.
-- It will display the list of available worker nodes.
+- The list of available worker nodes will be displayed.
 - Please select the worker node you would like to connect.

-**Cloudwatch logs:**
+**CloudWatch logs:**

-- Allows you to connect to Cloudwatch insight to perform centralized log query.
+- Allows you to connect to CloudWatch Logs Insights to perform centralized log query.
-- Simloud sends all k8s traffic to AWS Cloudwatch log groups - both application and cluster level.
+- Simloud sends all Kubernetes (k8s) traffic to AWS CloudWatch log groups, including both application and cluster-level logs.
-- In addition, lambda functions sends logs to AWS Cloudwatch log group.
+- In addition, Lambda functions send logs to AWS Cloudwatch log group.
-- This service will be opened in your AWS console with the relevant log groups already selected, once you press the Cloudwatch logs button .
+- This service will open in your AWS console with the relevant log groups already selected once you press the "CloudWatch Logs" button.
-- Please, perform the log query according to AWS insight syntax.
+- Please perform the log query according to AWS CloudWatch Logs Insights syntax.

 3. SSH to pod.